 Corona beer ingredients list from the website.

 First, let’s look at the ingredients.
 The number two ingredient is barley malt.
 The three main gluten-containing grains are wheat, barley, and rye.
-Barley malt, a gluten protein, is on Corona’s ingredient label, makes it a definite “NO” ingredient for anyone who is Celiac or gluten free.
+Barley malt, a gluten protein, is on Corona’s ingredient label, making it a definite “NO” ingredient for anyone who is Celiac or gluten-free.

 Gluten is not safe, and whether you feel gluten symptoms or not, gluten will damage your intestinal tract if you are Celiac.